tobiasniehoff/exploring_MoBPS/README.md

     - Assume individuals are only genotyped for 10‘000 / 100 randomly selected markers
 - Generate a plot to showcase real genomic values and breeding values for generation 10

+### Index selection
+You will use how to do selection with an index for multiple traits.
+Index selection is done in most contemporary breeding programs.
+In this exercise, selection should be done for an arbitrary index comprised of 3 correlated traits.
+The file with solutions is called **`index_selection.R`**.
+- Simulate a population with 5000 SNPs on 28 chromosomes and 300 individuals
+- Create 3 traits and make up some genetic correlations.
+Create the correlation matrix.
+- Make up some genetic variances and heritabilities.
+Based on both, calculate error variance.
+- Add the three traits to the population.
+Each trait should have 1000 causla additive loci.
+- Compare your input correlation matrix with the correlation in the population.
+- Let the population mate randomly for some generations to build up some LD.
+- Do a PBLUP breeding value estimation based on phenotypes from only females.
+- Do index selection for all animals in the last generation based on ebvs.
+Pay attention to the variance you standardize ebvs with.

 ### Offspring phenotypes
 You will learn how to use offspring phenotypes.
 This is useful in cases the animal of interest (e.g. a rooster) does not have a phenotype (e.g. total egg mass).
 The file with solutions is called **`task8_solution_OffpringPhenotypes.R`**.
 This excerise is adapted from the MoBPS workshop (March 2022).
 - Simulate a population with 10 male individuals and 90 female individuals